FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 ## Evaluate the model performance

 On the AutoAI Experiment page, there are a number of options available to get more details on how each pipeline performed.

+You can take a look at :

+1. the Pipeline comparison,
+2.
+3.

 ## Deploy and test the model using Watson Machine Learning service